-You love and care for animals.
-You also want a home that is rodent-free.
-But this does not have to come at the expense of wildlife or the environment.
-Neither should your pets be put at risk.
+You love and care for animals, and you also want a rodent-free home.
+This does not have to come at the expense of wildlife, the environment or put your pets at risk!

 Step 1 – Remove attractants

-Rodents are drawn to areas with abundant food and shelter (i.e. places to fill up and chill!).
-Make your home less attractive to mice and rats by removing as many of these as possible.
+Rodents are drawn to areas with accessible food and shelter (i.e. places to fill up and chill!).
+Make your home less attractive to mice and rats by removing as many of these attractants as possible.

-Around the exterior of buildings, remove items that are stacked close to the building foundations.
-Trim and thin out plantings, remove debris and consider eliminating some plants.
+Around the exterior of buildings, remove items that are stacked close to the building foundation.
+Trim and thin out plantings, remove debris and consider eliminating some plants to make a gap the size of a person around the perimeter of the building.
 Don’t provide convenient hiding spots close to your house!

 In your yard, laneway, carport or balcony, secure garbage and compost, keep people and pet food indoors, and clean up any fallen fruit or spilled bird seed.
-This will help ensure you don’t accidentally feed rodents and uninvited wildlife.
+This will help ensure you don’t accidentally feed rodents and other species of wildlife like squirrels, skunks and raccoons.

 If rodents have already entered your home, minimize attractants inside.
 Keep food inside glass, metal or plastic containers, in secure drawers or cupboards, or in the fridge.
-Pet food can be a buffet for rodents so rethink where and how to feed your furry family members.
+Pet food can be a big attractant for rodents and you may need to reconsider where and how to feed your furry family members.
 Store food waste in secure bins or the freezer until it is time for your green waste pick up.

 Step 2 – Locate entry points

-Take a walk around the exterior of your home and examine your balcony if in an apartment.
+Take a walk around the exterior of your home or examine your balcony if in an apartment.
 Scan up to the roofline as rodents are excellent climbers.
 Can you see any gaps, open vents, or other potential points of access?
-Remember, mice can enter a home through holes as small as a dime!
+Remember, mice can enter a home through holes the size of a dime!

-Next, examine the interior of your home searching for where rodents might enter.
-Pull out large appliances from the wall, move boxes and furniture out from walls and open cupboards.
+Next, examine the interior of your home, searching for gaps that rodents might enter through.
+Pull out large appliances from the wall, move boxes and furniture away from walls and open cupboards.
 Carefully examine where pipes or wires come through drywall as this is a common point of entry.
 Look for holes, rodent droppings (small rice size is a mouse, almond size is a rat), and any signs of gnawed wood, wire or insulation.
-You may need a flashlight.
+You may need a flashlight to thoroughly examine each room.

 Step 3 – Exclude and repair

-To rodent-proof, you will need to close off all the points of access that you identified.
-Use rodent exclusion materials like heavy-gauge wire screening to cover holes, metal mesh filler to stuff into holes around pipes, and expanding foam sealant to spray overtop of metal mesh and to fill other gaps and cracks.
+To rodent-proof, you will need to close off all points of access that you have identified.
+Use rodent exclusion materials like heavy or 16-gauge wire mesh with 1 cm x 1cm gap size to cover holes, metal mesh filler to stuff into holes around pipes, and expanding foam sealant to spray overtop of metal mesh and to fill other gaps and cracks.
 Seal all potential entry holes or gaps in walls, foundations, sheds, crawl spaces and under porches.
 If needed, consider installing rodent-proof door sweeps to remove access through spaces underneath doors.
 Note that weather stripping is not the same as a rodent-proof door sweep that forms a tight seal and is filled with rodent-proof metal mesh.
 Use vent covers where needed.

-If the work is extensive and involves lots of ladder climbing, it may be best to hire a rodent-proofing professional.
+If the work is extensive and involves a lot of ladder climbing, it may be best to hire a rodent-proofing professional.
 Find AnimalKind companies recommended by the BC SPCA.

 Step 4 – Maintain, maintain, maintain!